THROUGH THE Frequently Asked Questions

-Reservations and masks are required at this time to board the boat.
+Reservations are required at this time to board the boat.
 Tickets can be purchased online under schedule and rates, book your trip, or over the phone with either a Visa, Mastercard, Discover or American Express.
 Book early to have the best shot at the day/time you prefer!
-You must provide your own mask for the boat, since we do not provide nor sell them.

 What happens if it rains?